 Fluctuations in the hormones estrogen and progesterone can cause changes in breast sensation.
 These fluctuations can also cause changes in the consistency of your breasts.
-The breasts may start to feel denser or rougher to the touch, particularly on the outer portion of the breasts.
+Your breasts may start to feel denser or rougher to the touch, particularly on their outer portions.
 Hormonal fluctuations can also lead to abdominal discomfort and pain.

-Examples of hormone-related causes of abdominal pain and breast tenderness include:
+Here are nine possible causes of abdominal pain and breast tenderness.